DiegelD/CarND-Capstone/README.md

 6. Appendix: *Build Instructions & Simulator* ...

 ## System Architecture
-The following system architecute diagram shows the ROS nodes and topic used in this project.
+The following system architecture diagram shows the ROS nodes and topic used in this project.
-The ROS topics show in the diagarm are desrcibed briefly in the **Code Structure** section below, and more detail is provieded later.
+The ROS topics are desrcibed briefly in the **Code Structure** section below.

 <figure>
  <img src="./imgs/system_architecture.png" width="600" alt="System achitecture" />